 At AKELA, we start with the source—the laser diode.
 We then learn how our customers want to use our devices and design a complete solution—thermally, optically, electronically.
 This holistic approach ensures a successful design that meets customer requirements.
 This approach includes the following design elements:

-Our designs are based on telecom structures that provide high power, brightness and long life (MTBF).
-Our design capability spans the visible (635nm to 730nm) and near infrared (750nm to 1080nm) based on gallium arsenide and through the indium phosphide region (1200nm to nearly 2 microns).
+Our designs are based on telecom structures that provide high power, brightness, and long life (MTBF).
+Our design capability spans the visible (375nm to 730nm) and near infrared (750nm to 1080nm) based on gallium arsenide and through the indium phosphide region (1200nm to over 2 microns).

 Drivers and controllers